JanSeemann92/AISA_GeosoftwareII/README.md

  -- hier Bild einfügen, wie es aussehen sollte --
 Now you can start the programme with `§ docker-compose up`

 Please keep in mind that if you run the containers for the first time, it might take about 60 minutes to install all dependencies!
+If you are running Cloud Vision on your own server or device, you have to update all directory paths within the code.

 ## Getting Started with Cloud Vision